LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/02-configuration.md

 ## Why create your Own Image?

-- **Customisation**: You create your own image when a service you need isn't available on Docker Hub or when you want to "Dockerise" your own applicaiton for easier shipping and deployment.
+- **Customization**: You create your own image when a service you need isn't available on Docker Hub or when you want to "Dockerise" your own application for easier shipping and deployment.
 - **Manual to Automated**: To build an image, you first think about the manual steps (e.g., choosing an OS, installing dependencies, copying code) and then translate those into a **Dockerfile**.

 ## The Dockerfile Basics

 - **Instruction Format**: A Dockerfile is a text file using an **INSTRUCTION argument** format (e.g., `FROM Ubuntu`).
 - **Key Instruction**:
   - `FROM`: Every Dockerfile must start with this; it defines the **base operating system** or image.
   - `RUN`: Tells Docker to run specific commands (like installing packages) while the image is being built.
   - `COPY`: Moves files from your local system into the image.
   - `ENTRYPOINT`: Specifies the main command that will run when the container starts up.

 ## The Layered Architecture